Immortality-IMT/Make-A.I.-Do-Science/distributed model training/README.md

 $ java -version \
 $ scala -version

 Involves setting up a master node, and then adding worker nodes.
-Then test cluster functionality.
+Test cluster functionality.
+Worker nodes can be over the internet.
+Jobs are sent to the master node for processing and the master node must rank worker nodes.

 ### BOINC